 As the size and scope of the firm's activities have grown, Dan and Jim have become regular commentators in the national press.
 You may have seen them featured on CNBC, PBS' Nightly Business Report, and Bloomberg Television, as well as in Forbes, Barron's, and the Wall Street Journal.
 If you're local to the New England area, you've undoubtedly seen Jim Lowell and Dan Silver's commentary on New England Cable News.

 In March 2011, Adviser reaffirmed its commitment to helping investors by acquiring one of its leading competitors, Kobren Insight Management.
-In addition to those valued client relationships, we also aquired a great deal of investment talent in the process, including bond manager Chris Keith.
-Together we manage more than $2 billion for over 2,000 clients.
+In addition to those valued client relationships, we also acquired a great deal of investment talent in the process, including bond manager Chris Keith.
+Together we manage more than $3.0 billion for over 2,500 clients.
 But more importantly, we now have the scale to insist on the best of everything for you.